Impacts of aspect ratio on task accuracy in parallel coordinates: Prior work

 Pomerenke et al. \cite{Pomerenke2019-at} acknowledge the impact of the slope of polylines in a PCP for cluster identification tasks.
 Groups of near horizontal lines appear less clustered than groups where lines have a greater slope as line surface area and length increases with slope, leading to less apparent distance between lines.

-Decrease in relative line length with increasing AR may impact on slope estimation - Kennedy et al. \cite{Kennedy2006-nv} find that line length has an effect on angle estimation, with most accuracy when line pair length is approximately equal.
+Decrease in relative line length with increasing aspect ratio may impact on slope estimation - Kennedy et al. \cite{Kennedy2006-nv} find that line length has an effect on angle estimation, with most accuracy when line pair length is approximately equal.

-Evidence suggests that AR has effects on measures other than slope.
-For example, Heer and Bostock \cite{Heer2010-mx} find that AR affects area estimation.
+Evidence suggests that aspect ratio has effects on measures other than slope.
+For example, Heer and Bostock \cite{Heer2010-mx} find that aspect ratio affects area estimation.

+This provides a strong indication that features affected by aspect ratio will impact effectiveness of a visualization, but there is no work that directly evaluates the strength of any effect on a PCP.